elastic/helm-charts/kibana/README.md

 Deploying OSS version of Elasticsearch can be done by setting `image` value to [kibana OSS Docker image][]

-An example of APM Server deployment using OSS version can be found in [examples/oss][].
+An example of Kibana deployment using OSS version can be found in [examples/oss][].

 ### How to install plugins?